zaymaurya/realtime-map/README.md

 # realtime-map
-practicing realtime map using socket.io and leaflet
+practicing realtime map using socket.io, ejs and leaflet